FrayxRulez/SwipeListView/README.md

 ![Demo](http://gifyu.com/images/ezgif-33935773781.gif)

-In Runtime controls are based on ListView & ListViewItem, in Silverlight on ListBox & ListBoxItem.
+In Runtime controls are based on `ListView` & `ListViewItem`, in Silverlight on `ListBox` & `ListBoxItem`.
 Items have two side options fully customizables via ItemX properties of their parent SwipeListView.

 Available properties are:
 * `ItemLeft/RightBackground`: Changes color of side items backgroud.